7 Mind-Blowing Scientific Facts Mentioned In The QuranMay 17, 2019 2023-09-30 13:56

 Despite being revealed in a time and place where scholarship was of little concern, the Quran contains a number of interesting scientific facts.
-These scientific facts were not known to the people of Muhammad's era.
+These scientific facts were not known to the people of the Prophet’s era.
 In fact, a number of them have only been discovered in the past 100 years.

 Here are seven scientific facts mentioned in the Quran.